-If the transaction type is: Line item description comes from: Accounts Payable Description field in the Payable Transaction Entry window Inventory Item Description field in the Item Transaction window SOP Description field in the Item Maintenance window for inventory items Item Description field in the Sales Transaction Entry window for non-inventory items POP Description field in the Item Maintenance window for inventory items Vendor Description field in the Purchase Order Entry window for non-inventory items Payroll Cost Code Description field in the Payroll Transaction Entry window Job Cost Reference field in the Job Transaction Entry window
+- Accounts Payable transaction type: The line item description comes from the Description field in the Payables Transaction Entry window. - Inventory transaction type: The line item description comes from the Item Description field in the Item Transaction window. - SOP transaction type: - Inventory Items: The line item description comes from the Description field in the Item Maintenance window. - Non-Inventory Items: The line item description comes from the Item Description field in the Purchase Order Entry window - POP transaction type: - Inventory Items: The line item description comes from the Description field in the Item Maintenance window. - Non-Inventory Items: The line item description comes from the Vendor Description field in the Purchase Order Entry window. - Payroll transaction type: The line item description comes from the Cost Code Description field in the Payroll Transaction Entry window. - Job Cost transaction type: The line item description comes from the Reference field in the Job Transaction Entry window.